 The process of intervention is in large part “shame-busting.”
 This is essential.
 Effective intervention, the kind that brings long-term success, recognizes there is no quick fix.
 Shame both paralyzes the addicted person and permeates the family system.
 It can keep the system stuck and allow it to get sicker.
-“Shame-free” must be the goal in the interest of wellness and sustainable recovery—for those with addictions and those caught up in its web.
+“Shame-free” must be the ultimate goal in the interest of wellness and sustainable recovery—for those with addictions and those caught up in its web.

 This is why intervention is a process, not a single event.
 The depth of shame is not skin deep; it is entrenched and generational, for this is truly a family disease.
 Effective intervention wakes up the family to this fact.
 Effective intervention motivates the family to say, “no more … this next generation can be free of addiction and codependency.”